 - Hamdy A. Taha , Operations Research An introduction, 5th Edition Prentice Hall of India, New Delhi , 1996 - 2.
-J.K.Sharma ,Operations Research Theory and applications , 1^{st} Edition , Macmillan India Ltd, 1997. - Self Study (Questions may be asked from these portions also)
+J.K.Sharma , Operations Research - Theory and applications , $1^{\rm st}$ Edition , Macmillan India Ltd, 1997.

 FUNDAMENTALS OF ACTUARIAL MATHEMATICS

 To enable the students to understand the concept of Insurance policies, benefits.
 In particularly like the values of Annuity, Annuity dues, Mortality table, Life insurance premiums, Temporary assurance, Whole Life assurance and the values of policies.